 John Hogg and Charles Searle, Sr., both died in January of 1917.

-Cora Searle and her sons, John and Richard Searle, continued to live at 280 Commonwealth, and she continued to be shown as the owner on the 1917 and 1928 Bromley maps.
+Cora Searle and her sons, John and Richard Searle, continued to live at 280 Commonwealth.
 She also maintained a home in Manchester.

 John Searle, a lawyer, married in June of 1923 to Jeanne Hortense Schroers.
 After their marriage, he continued to practice in Boston but they lived in Cedarhurst on Long Island.